vsraptor/scalar-hash-encoder/README.md

 4. Convert this **binary string** to **Integer** /idx/.

 So this **Integer** is the index of bit in the output SDR that has to be set to **1**.
-Again for our specific case we have 40 such random matricies to generate 40 bits.
+Again for our specific case we have 40 such random matricies to generate 40 indexes to bits in the output SDR.

 That is it.
 Here is how sample hash-matrix looks like.